 |High risk||$955.00 Annual Permit Fee|

 OVER 151 SEATS

 |High risk||$1035.00 Annual Permit Fee|

-You will receive an annual invoice from the Snohomish Health District.
+You will receive an annual invoice from the Snohomish County Health Department.
 Use the Invoice ID and Account ID on the top of the invoice to pay for your permit online.